moyano83/Kafka-definitive-guide/README.md

 ##### Request metrics

-The following requests have met‐ rics provided:, ApiVersions, ControlledShutdown, CreateTopics, DeleteTopics, DescribeGroups, Fetch, FetchConsumer, FetchFollower, GroupCoordinator, Heartbeat, JoinGroup, LeaderAndIsr, LeaveGroup, ListGroups, Metadata, OffsetCommit, OffsetFetch, Offsets, Produce, SaslHandshake, StopReplica, SyncGroup and UpdateMetadata.
+The following requests have metrics provided: ApiVersions, ControlledShutdown, CreateTopics, DeleteTopics, DescribeGroups, Fetch, FetchConsumer, FetchFollower, GroupCoordinator, Heartbeat, JoinGroup, LeaderAndIsr, LeaveGroup, ListGroups, Metadata, OffsetCommit, OffsetFetch, Offsets, Produce, SaslHandshake, StopReplica, SyncGroup and UpdateMetadata.
 For each of these requests, there are eight metrics provided:

-    * Total time: Measures the total amount of time the broker spends processing the request, from receiving it to sending the response back to the requestor
+    * Total time: Measures the total time the broker spends processing the request, from receiving it to sending the response back to the requestor
     * Request queue time: The amount of time the request spends in queue after it has been received but before processing starts
     * Local time: The amount of time the partition leader spends processing a request, including sending it to disk (but not necessarily flushing it)
     * Remote time: The amount of time spent waiting for the followers before request processing can complete